Basic Facts About Jaguars

 The jaguar is the third-largest living feline species, after the tiger and lion.

 The jaguar hunts mostly on the ground, but it sometimes climbs a tree and pounces on its prey from above.
 It has very powerful jaws and sharp teeth and usually kills its prey with one crushing bite to the skull.
-Unlike most big cats, the jaguar loves the water.
-It often swims, bathes and plays in streams and pools.
-It will also hunt for fish in the water.
+Unlike most big cats, the jaguar loves the water — it often swims, bathes, plays and even hunts for fish in streams and pools.
+Like all members of the big cat family, jaguars can roar.
+The jaguar’s roar sounds like a deep, chesty cough.

 Did You Know?